samvera/hydra-derivatives/README.md

 # Sleep time (in seconds) to poll for status of encoding job
 Hydra::Derivatives.active_encode_poll_time = 10

-# If you want to use a different class for the encode object
-Hydra::Derivatives::ActiveEncodeDerivatives.encode_class = MyCustomEncode

 # If you want to use a different class for the source file service
 Hydra::Derivatives::ActiveEncodeDerivatives.source_file_service = MyCustomSourceFileService